Kamzie1/ufcBet/README.md

 ```

 #### Data
-Data is stored in appData file under src folder in dist or main
+Data is stored in appData file, to reset you simply delete it